 DIY Insect Repellent Spray, Try This!

-Many commercial insect repellent sprays contain the ingredient DEET, which has been linked to a number of harmful effects on both humans and the environment.
+Researchers have linked DEET, an ingredient in many commercial insect repellent sprays, to a number of harmful effects on both humans and the environment.
 Fortunately, there are other options when it comes to protecting yourself and your family from bug bites.
-Natural bug spray can be made at home with a few simple ingredients.
+You can make natural bug spray at home with a few simple ingredients.
 Essential oils are an excellent tool for insect protection, and they smell awesome too!

 Add a Mosquito Net Tent